syntasso/instruqt-kubecon/README.md

 >
 > **It is advised not to run any of the scripts in this repository on your computer without deep personal review.**

+## Creating your own Instruqt track

+This is all the code required to create and run your own [Instruqt](https://instruqt.com/) track.

+You will need to create new track and challenge IDs but all of this content should be reusable should you sign up for and create content with Instruqt.

 ## Using this outside of Instruqt